-With the new time change, DNREC urges motorists to watch out for deer crossing roadways, especially at dusk.DNREC’s Division of Fish & Wildlife reminds all Delaware motorists, especially 9-to-5 workers driving home at dusk, to be alert for deer crossing roadways.
+With the new time changes coming, DNREC urges motorists to watch out for deer crossing roadways, especially at dusk.DNREC’s Division of Fish & Wildlife reminds all Delaware motorists, especially 9-to-5 workers driving home at dusk, to be alert for deer crossing roadways.

 “As we’re heading home, deer are just beginning their peak movement time,” said Emily Boyd, Division of Fish & Wildlife deer biologist.
 “From dusk to midnight and within a few hours of sunrise are when motorists need to be especially alert and watch for deer on the road.
 Also, fall is mating season for deer, known as the ‘rut.’
 Deer are at their most active at this time, with bucks single-mindedly pursuing does – sometimes right into the path of your car.”